luxinflore/luxinflore.github.io/index.md

     <h3>What to Know When Working With Me</h3>
     <ul class="wg-list2">
       <li>
-        <span class="wg-title">Trust me with autonomy over micromanagement</span>
+        <span class="wg-title">Trust me to own bold goals from start to finish</span>
-        <span class="wg-desc">Give me a bold goal and context, then trust me to drive; close oversight slows me down.</span>
+        <span class="wg-desc">Give me a clear objective and context, then let me drive.
+I light up when building something new and thrive when contributions are recognized, always giving credit where it’s due.</span>
       </li>
       <li>
         <span class="wg-title">Look to me for direct, candid dialogue</span>
         <span class="wg-desc">I prefer straight talk and timely feedback so we can move fast and avoid misunderstandings.</span>
       </li>
       <li>
-        <span class="wg-title">Hold me to high standards with heart</span>
+        <span class="wg-title">Value my thoughtful, high standards</span>
-        <span class="wg-desc">I hold myself and the work to a high standard while offering thoughtful questions and constructive challenge.</span>
+        <span class="wg-desc">I hold myself and the work to a high bar while offering constructive questions and challenges that sharpen ideas.</span>
       </li>
       <li>
-        <span class="wg-title">Rely on my energy for 0→1 work</span>
+        <span class="wg-title">Count on my curiosity and adaptability</span>
-        <span class="wg-desc">I light up when building something new and thrive on visible impact; repetitive maintenance drains me unless there’s a clear path to reinvention.</span>
+        <span class="wg-desc">I stay curious and synthesize new insights into evolving strategies, adjusting smoothly as priorities shift.</span>
       </li>
     </ul>
   </section>